 Each case requires large amounts of attorney and support staff time from beginning to end.
 In our baseline year of 1974, felony pleas to the original charge were only 13%.
-In 2017, 1,337 defendants plead guilty to the original felony charge placed against them in 81.8% of the cases.
-This performance measure is consistent with our overall objective of plea dispositions to the original felony charge of not less than 80% per year.
-This overall dispositional rate demonstrates an effective and efficient use of the limited resources available to the criminal justice system.
-Furthermore, when criminal defendants are being held accountable for the charges brought against them at this high rate, it illustrates a staff of Assistant Prosecutors that are well trained at making the decisions that impact the lives of victims and defendants.
+In 2020, 772 defendants plead guilty to the original felony charge placed against them in 77.1% of the cases.
+This is the first year, since 1974, that the OPA did not meet the performance measure with our overall objective of plea dispositions to the original felony charge of no less than 80% per year.
+The COVID-19 Pandemic greatly affected the dispositional rate for the year 2020.